 Unique Program Features:

-• OMNIA is the largest national GPO serving the public sector and education.
+- OMNIA Partners is the largest national cooperative purchasing organization serving the public sector and education.

-• With limited procurement resources on campus, OMNIA can save your schools time and money when they utilize nationally solicited contracts as the average RFP takes 3-6 months and costs about $70K from start to finish.
+- With limited procurement resources on campus, OMNIA Partners can save your schools time and money when they utilize nationally solicited contracts as the average RFP takes 3-6 months and costs about $70K from start to finish.

 Contact: